leifj/academia-category/academia-entity-category.md

 By asserting an identity provider to be a member of the academia entity category a registrar claims that the identity provider fulfils the criteria described above in the jurisdiction of the registrar.
 The intended use for the entity category is twofold:

-- To allow metadata consumers (eg in a discovery service) to filter on identity providers representing one or more to academic institution
+- To allow metadata consumers (e.g. a discovery service) to filter on identity providers representing one or more academic institutions
-- To allow relying parties an way to decide what value to attach to a claim of the eduPersonScopedAffiliation and eduPersonAffiliation attributes.
+- To allow relying parties a way to decide how to interpret the values of the eduPersonScopedAffiliation and eduPersonAffiliation attributes.

 Specifically a relying party SHOULD NOT assume that an attribute assertion received from an identity provider with the academia entity category represents a Subject (as defined in [TBD]) with any particular affiliation to the organization on behalf of which the identity provider is operated.
 Conversely, the absense of the academia category does not mean that the identity provider does not in fact represent one or more academic institution.